 Importantly, when it comes to nutrition, a few key variables matter more than everything else combined.
 I reveal these for you below.

 Core Principles of Nutrition

 While many people make nutrition out to be complicated, the core principles of nutrition are simple and learnable.

-In short, the key to all fat (and weight) loss diets is to be in a caloric deficit.
-Only in these conditions will your body readily drop body fat.
+In short, the foundation for all fat (and weight) loss diets is to be in a caloric deficit.
+Only in this condition can your body readily drop body fat.

 The opposite is true for a muscle-gain diet, where you will substantially benefit from being in a caloric surplus.
 Only in these conditions will your body optimally add new lean muscle tissue.